juanmacugat/juanmacugat/README.md

 #### I'm a Software Engineer working from Barcelona, Spain.

-- 🚀 I’m currently working as an Engineering Manager at [Bitpanda](https://bitpanda.com/) 🐼
 - 🇦🇷 I'm from Argentina
 - 💬 Ping me about **ddd**, **golang**, **rust**, **wasm**, **solidity**, **nodejs**, **kotlin** and **java**.
 - 📖 If you have any book to recommend, also feel free to drop me a message.